Doctor of Clinical Psychology, Psy.D.

-- Successful completion of a bachelor’s degree from a regionally accredited institution.
-Students’ academic records will be evaluated based on official transcripts from all previous enrollments in higher education.
+- A successful completion of a bachelor’s degree from a regionally accredited institution.
+Students’ academic record will be evaluated based on official transcripts from all previous enrollments in higher education.

-- Grade Point Average (GPA): A GPA of 3.30 (undergraduate or graduate).
-The average GPA of successful applicants for the Fall 2019 class was 3.8 (on a 4.0 scale).
+- Grade Point Average (GPA): A minimum undergraduate GPA of 3.30 is required for consideration.
+The average undergraduate GPA of successful applicants for the Fall 2019 class was 3.8 (on a 4.0 scale).

-- A minimum grade of B in the following undergraduate or graduate courses: Psychological Statistics, Research Design, Abnormal Psychology.
+- A minimum grade of B in the following undergraduate courses: Psychological Statistics, Research Design, Abnormal Psychology

-- Record of having taken at least two of the following courses: Personality, Social Psychology, Developmental Psychology, Learning and/or Cognition, Health Psychology, Tests and Measurement, Theories of Psychotherapy, Psychology of Substance Use.
+- Record of having taken at least two of the following courses: Personality, Social Psychology, Developmental Psychology, Learning and/or Cognition, Health Psychology, Tests and Measurement, Theories of Psychotherapy, Psychology of Substance Abuse.

 - Three letters of recommendation from former professors or appropriate employers/advisors.

-- A written statement describing why you want to pursue doctoral training in clinical psychology.
+- A written statement of professional goals.
+Please describe why you want to pursue doctoral training in clinical psychology.
 Also, describe how Georgia Southern University’s program is a good fit.
-Finally, please list 3 Statesboro campus psychology faculty whose research interests are a match to your own.
-Of these 3, please include at least 1 clinical faculty member and 1 faculty member who is not clinical.
+Finally, please list three (3) Statesboro campus psychology faculty whose research interests are a match to your own.
+Of these three, please include at least one clinical faculty member and one faculty member who is not clinical.
 This statement should be 500 words or less in length.